sanand0/forms/README.md

 TODO
 ====
-- Computed fields in views (e.g. totals)
 - Lookups (for read-only fields, etc.)
 - Github the app code
+- Roles for LDAP login in the application (?)
+- Sequential serial number in views
 - Hierarchical categories
 - Filterable reports with date ranges
 - Reports on order flows